Trade ministry proposes delaying retaliatory tariffs on U.S. goods

 The revenue department falls within the finance ministry, and the two ministries need to consult over any decision to delay the tariffs.

-India is the world’s largest beneficiary of the Generalized System of Preferences (GSP), which dates from the 1970s, and ending its participation would be the strongest punitive action the United States has taken against the country since Trump took office.
+India is the world’s largest beneficiary of the Generalized System of Preferences (GSP), which dates from the 1970s.

+Ending its participation would be the strongest punitive action the United States has taken against India since Trump took office.

-The timing of the U.S. decision to revoke the trade privileges is awkward for India as Prime Minister Narendra Modi’s government is heading into a general election.
-Voting will take place between April 11 and May 19, and the results will be announced on May 23.
+The timing of the U.S. decision to revoke the trade privileges is awkward for India as Prime Minister Narendra Modi’s government is heading into a general election from April 11 to May 19, with results due out on May 23.

+India and the United States have developed close political and security ties.
+But bilateral trade, which stood at $126 billion in 2017, is widely seen to be performing at nearly a quarter of its potential.

+Trump has criticised India for its high tariffs, and the dispute has widened over investment policies such as new rules on the e-commerce sector that led to the U.S. pulling the plug on India’s vital trade concessions.

 Reporting by Neha Dasgupta; Editing by Sanjeev Miglani & Simon Cameron-Moore